amrutanshu2003/Secure-File-Transfer-Monitoring-System/README.md

 Output file:
 - `SFTMSAgentSetup.exe`

+Optional direct download setup:
+- Set environment variable `AGENT_EXE_URL` in Vercel to a direct hosted `.exe` link.
+- Dashboard `Download Agent EXE` button will use that URL.
+- If not set, it opens the GitHub Actions workflow page.

 ## Production Integration (Recommended)
 If you want truly automatic endpoint hits on real machine file changes:
 - Run the included local agent from a Windows machine.